 So, here we were blooding dripping from my the top of my head and James trying to clean my wound as I’m trying to stop the bleeding that is dripping down his face from the top of his eyelid.
 We looked absolutely ridiculous as we stepped on the bus and took our seats in the front.
 Thank goodness neither one of us was seriously hurt, just our egos a little bit.
 Laughing, we attended to each other’s battle wounds and got off the next stop ready to conquer the wilderness.

 We hiked the trail for about three hours, making frequent stops along the way taking in the serenity and peace.
 Once we got the end of the trail we came upon Hermit’s Rest, which is a historic resting and gathering place with unique merchandise and a snack bar to fuel your needs.
 It is a great place to snap a picture in front of stone Hermit’s Rest entrance arch or at the large circular fireplace within the building.
 This brought us to our end of being a tourist at the Grand a Canyon for now, but we already have plans for our next adventure out there.
 Continuing on with our journey through Arizona, we made our descent to beautiful Sedona, known for its beautiful red rock mountains and formations.
-After about an hour or so into our journey we had left the desert terrain that you picture when thinking about Arizona and found ourselves surrounded by tall evergreen trees.
-The straight road through the evergreen trees turn into a curvy narrow pathway descending along the mountains.
+After about an hour or so into our journey, we had left the desert terrain that you picture when thinking about Arizona and found ourselves surrounded by tall evergreen trees.
+The straight road through the evergreen trees turns into a curvy narrow pathway descending along the mountains.
 Neither one of us has ever felt as small as we did while driving down these gigantic rock formations and being engulfed by their power.
 Once we made it the bottom, the red rock formations appeared and we knew we had made our way into Sedona.
 Last time, when I visited this beautiful town with my mom, we stopped at a local restaurant, Sound Bites Grill.
 Let me tell you about how amazing this place is, the food is fresh and made from scrap, the cocktails were blended perfectly and they have an impressive beer menu and the dessert would have to be the breathtaking views of the red stone while dining on the expansive patio.
 As you could imagine, I had to bring James to indulge in this top Sedona dining spot.

 Day 4: Tombstone

-Alright we are on our last day, and after a great night’s sleep at my mom’s house we piled into the Jeep and started our journey to one of the southern most point of Arizona, Tombstone.
-We cruised on in to Tombstone and headed over to the Wild Wild West!
+Alright, we are on our last day, and after a great night’s sleep at my mom’s house we piled into the Jeep and started our journey to one of the southernmost point of Arizona, Tombstone.
+We cruised on into Tombstone and headed over to the Wild Wild West!
 Our first stop was the Bird Cage Theater, which was a saloon, theater where the town people came to gamble and watch the women perform.
 Legend has it that many spirits and souls are trapped in this theater and it was actually showcased on an episode of Ghost Adventures.
 This is a must see in Tombstone and decided for yourself if this place is haunted.
-Behind the Bird Cage Theater is a gun show which provided comedy with its one liners and interaction with the audience.
-After the gun show we headed back over to the tourist stores and did some browsing before heading on our way.
+Behind the Bird Cage Theater is a gun show which provided comedy with its one-liners and interaction with the audience.
+After the gun show, we headed back over to the tourist stores and did some browsing before heading on our way.
 However little did we know we in for a real treat, for it was Doc Holi”day”and Val Kilmer was scheduled to make an appearance!
 There were dozens of people dressed up as characters from the Wild Wild West and the “Tombstone” movie.
 After a quick appearance from Val Kilmer and a couple of reenactments, we headed back home and basked in the Arizona sun one last time before our journey came to an end.

 There you have it, we made it through Arizona starting at the North, stopped in the middle and headed down to the South in 4 days!
-There are still many places to be seen and endless amount of paths to explore in the beautiful state of Arizona.
+There are still many places to be seen and an endless amount of paths to explore in the beautiful state of Arizona.